MartinDC/WebQuail/README.md

 # Webquail

-TLDR; My simple media framework.
-Webquail provides many additional features and simplifications of many repetitive tasks centered around media applications.
+TLDR; Avoid some of the repetitive tasks centered around media applications.